Kendall Fletcher: Canberra United, 2017

 Fletcher re-joined Canberra United as a guest player (can't play more than 7 games) ahead of the 2017–18 W-League season.

 International career

 Fletcher was a member of the United States under-19 women's national team that won the first ever under-19 World Cup in 2002.
 She played for the team in two Nordic Cup Championships with the under-21 national team winning the championship in 2005.
 She was team captain in 2006.

 Fletcher was a member of the player pool for the United States women's national soccer team having trained with the team during residency in previous years.
 She made her first cap for the team in 2009.

 Coaching career

-Fletcher was an assistant coach for the University of California, Irvine and University of North Carolina, Chapel Hill.
+Fletcher was an assistant coach for the University of California, Irvine and University of North Carolina at Chapel Hill.